forbidden-game/forbidden-game.github.io/index.md

 # Welcome to My Technical Blog

-Hi, I'm Lucain Pan, and this is where I share my technical reports, thoughts, and insights about software development and technology.
+Hi, I'm Lucain Pan, and this is where I share my thoughts and insights about software development and technology.

 ## Latest Posts